OpenNebula/docs/source/administration/references/oned_conf.rst

    -  **SELF**: The image will be cloned in the Images datastore
    -  **SYSTEM**: The image will be cloned in the System datastore

 -  **shared** : determines if the storage holding the system datastore is shared among the different hosts or not.
-Valid values: “yes” or “no”
+Valid values: *yes* or *no*.

 Sample configuration: